chrisgrieser/nvim-puppeteer/README.md

 Master of strings.
 Automatically convert strings to f-strings or template strings and back.

 ## Features
-- When typing `{}` in a python string, automatically convert it to a f-string.
+- When typing `{}` in a python string, automatically convert it to an f-string.
 - When typing `${}` in a javascript or typescript string, automatically convert it to a template string.
 - When *removing* the `{}` or `${}`, automatically convert it back to a regular string.
 - Also works with multi-line strings.